emerge-erc/ALminer/docs/index.rst

 What's new
 -----------
+* You can now specify which archive mirror to download data from: [ESO](https://almascience.eso.org/aq) is the default, and other options are [NRAO](https://almascience.nrao.edu/aq) and [NAOJ](https://almascience.nao.ac.jp/aq).
+This option can be given through the *'archive_mirror'* parameter in the `download_data` function.
 * You can now specify which archive service to query: [ESO](https://almascience.eso.org/tap) is the default, and other options are [NRAO](https://almascience.nrao.edu/tap) and [NAOJ](https://almascience.nrao.edu/tap).
 This option can be given through the *'tap_service'* parameter to all functions that do the query (e.g. keysearch, target, catalog).
 For example:

   * ``alminer.target(["TW Hya", "HL Tau"], tap_service='NRAO')``